 HFS typically allocates Advisory Account assets to an Adviser by directly investing in an Underlying Fund managed by that Adviser.
-However, HFS also allocates Advisory Account assets to Advisers by various other means, including by allocating assets to (i) an investment fund formed by HFS or its affiliate that gives an Adviser authority to manage the investment fund's assets, (ii) an investment fund formed by an Adviser principally for Advisory Accounts, (iii) a feeder fund formed principally for Advisory Accounts that invests substantially all of its assets in a single Underlying Fund, (iv) an AIMS Program Fund that is focused on a specific sector or strategy, or (v) Advisers through one or more managed account platforms.
-In addition, HFS evaluates co-investment opportunities with Unaffiliated Advisers, and also allocates

-Advisory Account assets to an Underlying Fund indirectly through the use of derivative instruments.
+However, HFS also allocates Advisory Account assets to Advisers by various other means, including by allocating assets to (i) an investment fund formed by HFS or its affiliate that gives an Adviser authority to manage the investment fund's assets, (ii) an investment fund formed by an Adviser principally for Advisory Accounts, (iii) an investment fund formed by HFS or its affiliates where HFS designates portions of the assets to be managed by Unaffiliated Advisers, (iv) a feeder fund formed principally for Advisory Accounts and other clients of Goldman Sachs that invests substantially all of its assets in a single Underlying Fund or multiple Underlying Funds managed by the same Adviser, (v) an AIMS Program Fund that is focused on a specific sector or strategy, or (vi) Advisers through one or more managed account platforms.
+In addition, HFS evaluates co-investment opportunities with Unaffiliated Advisers, and also allocates Advisory Account assets to an Underlying Fund indirectly through the use of derivative instruments.